QubitPi/general-relativity/README.md

 </div>

-The mysterious connection between Quantum and Astrophysics through black hole's Singularity keeps my curiosity high every day, which is why I spend time on studying General Relativity.
+The mysterious connection between Quantum and Astrophysics through black hole's Singularity keeps my curiosity high every day, which is why I spend time on studying __General Relativity__.
 Not only that, those who master General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way as well.
 I, hereby, present my ongoing effort of [Study Notes on General Theory of Relativity][Study Notes on General Relativity], the Math behind our universe

 <div align="center">